 - Your radio receives the signal and, depending on your equipment, you hear either the digital or analog feed.

 What HD Radio technology is not

 HD Radio technology is not a subscription service, like satellite radio.
 It is the same free, over-the-air broadcast radio that we've always known.
 Only better.
-It is not something that consumers have to buy into.
+You just need gear that includes a built-in HD Radio tuner to enjoy it.
 Everyone can choose to continue listening to their current radios, but eventually all AM/FM radios will incorporate digital technology.
 It is a natural evolution of the medium.